fclaerho/urest/README.md

   * 409: Conflict — the resource already exists
   * 415: Unsupported Media Type — unsupported input formats (Content-Type header)
   * 422: Unprocessable Entity — request input is invalid
+  * 423: Locked — the resource is in use and cannot be updated/deleted
   * 501: Not Implemented

 I/O FORMAT